 The contracted Producer will at all times comply with the requirements of the relevant legislation, general law and the Authority’s Standing Orders and Financial Regulations.
 Appropriate codes of practice must be observed, with the applicant indemnifying the Authority against all actions, claims, demands, proceedings, damages, costs, charges and expenses whatsoever in respect of any breach by the contracted Producer.

 The Authority is committed to maximising social value and achieving Net Zero targets.
-Bidders are required to provide a detailed response explaining:
+Report-41-24-Procurement.pdf Bidders are required to provide a detailed response explaining:

 How your organisation will generate community benefits and wider social value through delivery of this contract.